Sonorant

 For some authors, only the term resonant is used with this broader meaning, while sonorant is restricted to the consonantal subset—that is, nasals and liquids only, not vocoids (vowels and semivowels).

+Compare continuants, a class of speech sounds which includes vowels, semivowels, and liquids, as well as fricatives (and in some perspectives, vibrants), but excludes nasals, and contrasts with occlusives.

 Types

 Whereas obstruents are frequently voiceless, sonorants are almost always voiced.
 In the sonority hierarchy, all sounds higher than fricatives are sonorants.
 They can therefore form the nucleus of a syllable in languages that place that distinction at that level of sonority; see Syllable for details.

 Sonorants contrast with obstruents, which do stop or cause turbulence in the airflow.
 The latter group includes fricatives and stops (for example, //s// and //t//).

 Among consonants pronounced in the back of the mouth or in the throat, the distinction between an approximant and a voiced fricative is so blurred that no language is known to contrast them.
 Thus, uvular, pharyngeal, and glottal fricatives never contrast with approximants.

 Voiceless

 Voiceless sonorants are rare; they occur as phonemes in only about 5% of the world's languages.
 They tend to be extremely quiet and difficult to recognise, even for those people whose language has them.

 In every case of a voiceless sonorant occurring, there is a contrasting voiced sonorant.
 In other words, whenever a language contains a phoneme such as //ʍ//, it also contains a corresponding voiced phoneme such as //w//.

 Voiceless sonorants are most common around the Pacific Ocean (in Oceania, East Asia, and North and South America) and in certain language families (such as Austronesian, Sino-Tibetan, Na-Dene and Eskimo–Aleut).

 One European language with voiceless sonorants is Welsh.
-Its phonology contains a phonemic voiceless alveolar trill //r̥//, along with three voiceless nasals: velar, alveolar and labial.
+Its phonology contains a phonemic voiceless alveolar trill //r̥//, along with three voiceless nasals: bilabial, alveolar, and velar //m̥ n̥ ŋ̊//.

-Another European language with voiceless sonorants is Icelandic, with [l̥ r̥ n̥ m̥ ɲ̊ ŋ̊ ȷ̊] for the corresponding voiced sonorants [l r n m ɲ ŋ j].
+Another European language with voiceless sonorants is Icelandic, with /[l̥ r̥ m̥ n̥ ɲ̊ ŋ̊ ȷ̊]/ for the corresponding voiced sonorants /[l r m n ɲ ŋ j]/.

 Voiceless /[r̥ l̥ ʍ]/ and possibly /[m̥ n̥]/ are hypothesized to have occurred in various dialects of Ancient Greek.
 The Attic dialect of the Classical period likely had /[r̥]/ as the regular allophone of //r// at the beginning of words and possibly when it was doubled inside words.
 Hence, many English words from Ancient Greek roots have rh initially and rrh medially: rhetoric, diarrhea.

+Voiceless vowels are allophonic in many languages, particularly when surrounding voiceless consonants, but their phonological status as contrastive phonemes lacks strong evidence; cases where they were previously reported to have contrastive status have failed corroboration in later studies.